What is Savannah Guthrie’s connection to Johnny Depp?

 Hollywood actress Amber Heard has given her first interview since a Virginia jury found her guilty of defaming her former husband Johnny Depp, sitting down with NBC journalist Savannah Guthrie to reflect on her side of the story.

-The network plans to air excerpts from its blockbuster interview in instalments on 14 and 15 June and in a one-hour Dateline special on 17 June.
+The network aired two portions from its blockbuster interview on 14 and 15 June, with the rest to follow in a one-hour Dateline special on 17 June.

 What is surprising is not that the Aquaman star is speaking out about her experiences but that her choice of broadcaster to confide in happens to have a known connection to her former husband.